lgblgblgb/BASIC-M6502/README.md

 different "LOAD" and "RUN" address.
 Surely, the code must relocate the code based on that information.
 Anyway, M6502 BASIC does something
 horrific: it acually codes the same routine TWICE.
 In the real place (RAM routine) and in ROM too, so ROM can copy to RAM.
+The danger here, that those two copies must be identical, though one is a "place holder", labels and the code length must much, also with non-ROM-able code, the role is different.
+So indeed, it's a very sensitive and hard to follow code in general.

 This alone is not even the problem, but a modern assembler wouldn't understand the two copies being one actually.
 I have the suspect that